 CyberGhost vs. Other VPNs

 If you thought that NordVPN was the king of servers, wait till I tell you about CyberGhost.
-Currently, CyberGhost offers 6,600+ servers in more than 89 countries.
+Currently, CyberGhost offers 7,700+ servers in 90+ countries.
 That’s seriously impressive.
 Aside from the massive server network, CyberGhost has 15 years of industry experience so you know its legit.

 As for Trustpilot review, CyberGhost has a 4.8/5 star rating and 84% excellent reviews.
 Although CyberGhost doesn’t advertise a ton of features on its websites, it still offers 256-bit military-grade encryption, automatic kill switch, a strict no-logs policy, Adblocker, Malware Blocker and tons more.